OPEN DAY - MARCH 2025! - FIND OUT MORE!

 For more information, visit Childcare Choices

-September 2024 – all working parents of children aged 9 months up to 4 years old can access 15 hours funded per week
+Since September 2024 – all working parents of children aged 9 months up to 4 years old can access 15 hours funded per week

-September 2025 – all working parents of children aged 9 months up to 4 years old can access 30 hours funded childcare per week.
+From September 2025 – all working parents of children aged 9 months up to 4 years old can access 30 hours funded childcare per week.

 How can I find out more information about these changes?

-Our recent blog outlines the changes being made and what they mean for working parents.
+Our blog outlines the changes being made and what they mean for working parents.
 You can also watch our CEO, Clare Roberts discuss the issue on the BBC’s Question Time.

 How do I find funded childcare near me?